PaperMC/Paper/CONTRIBUTING.md

 To set up WSL 2, follow the information here:
 <https://docs.microsoft.com/en-us/windows/wsl/install>

+To avoid issues with Intellij and WSL 2 you may also want to add the processes `fsnotifier-wsl` and `idea64.exe` to your Windows Defender exclusions.
+For more information see: <https://github.com/microsoft/WSL/issues/8995#issuecomment-1356454733>

 You will most likely want to use the Ubuntu apps.
 Once it's set up, install the required tools with `sudo apt-get update && sudo apt-get install $TOOL_NAMES -y`.
 Replace `$TOOL_NAMES` with the packages found in the [requirements](#requirements).
 You can now clone the repository and do everything like usual.

+> [!CAUTION]
-> ❗ Do not use the `/mnt/` directory in WSL!
+> Do not use the `/mnt/` directory in WSL!
 Instead, mount the WSL directories
 > in Windows like described here:
 > <https://docs.microsoft.com/en-us/windows/wsl/filesystems#view-your-current-directory-in-windows-file-explorer>